 Create a resource group

-After several minutes, the command completes, and you should have a working Kubernetes cluster.
+After several minutes, the command completes, and shows you information about your deployment.

-To connect to the Kubernetes cluster from your client computer, you use
+To connect to the Kubernetes cluster from your client computer, use

 kubectl, the Kubernetes command-line client.

 If you're using Azure CloudShell,

 kubectl is already installed.
 If you want to install it locally, you can use the az acs kubernetes install-cli command.

 kubectl to your system.
 If you are running the Azure CLI on macOS or Linux, you might need to run the command with

 az acs kubernetes install-cli

 kubectl to connect to your Kubernetes cluster, run the az acs kubernetes get-credentials command.
 The following example